Mahathir saddened by Lee Kuan Yew's death despite their clashes

 While Mahathir, a doctor turned politician, championed the rights of Malays while making Malaysia an electronics manufacturing hub to shed its image as an agricultural backwater.

-Both showed little patience for dissent as they pursued missions to modernise their countries, but would often antagonise each other with sharp words.
+Both showed little patience for dissent as they pursued missions to modernize their countries, but would often antagonize each other with sharp words.

-Lee criticised Malaysia's race-based politics, while Mahathir often targeted Lee's control over free speech.
+Lee criticized Malaysia's race-based politics, while Mahathir often targeted Lee's control over free speech.

 Remembering their uneasy relationship, Mahathir said Lee had mistakenly identified him among the "ultra Malays" who were behind race riots in Singapore in the 1960s.